Rootstown Township, Ohio: Transportation

 Several highways pass through Rootstown Township—SR 5, SR 44, and I-76.
 Public transportation is provided by the Portage Area Regional Transportation Authority (PARTA), which provides routes to Kent, Ravenna, and other parts of Portage County.

 Education

-Rootstown Township is served by the Rootstown Local School District, which includes an elementary school serving grades K–5, a middle school for grades 6–8, and a 9th–12th grade high school.
+Rootstown Township is served by the Rootstown Local School District, which includes an elementary school for grades Pre-K–5, a middle school for grades 6–8, and Rootstown High School for grades 9–12.
 All three schools are located on a central campus on State Route 44 just north of the town center.
 Across the street from the Rootstown Schools campus is the campus of Northeast Ohio Medical University (NEOMED).
-The NEOMED campus is also home to the Bio-Med Science Academy High School, which currently services students of grades 7–12, and a STEM+M (Science, Technology, Engineering, Mathematics & Medicine) academy.
+NEOMED is a medical, pharmacy, and dental school with an enrollment of approximately 1,000 students.
+The NEOMED campus is also home to Bio-Med Science Academy, a science, technology, engineering, math, and medical (STEM+M) academy for students from Portage County and the surrounding area in grades K–12.
+Grades 7–12 are housed in Rootstown, while lower grades meet at campuses in Ravenna and Shalersville.

 Cemeteries

 There are three cemeteries in Rootstown Township: the Old Cemetery, St. Peter of the Fields Cemetery, and Homeland Cemetery.